aly-wu/computational-biological-vision-final-project/README.md

-Final Project for NEUR189B Artificial and Biological Vision, taught by Yuqing Zhu
+Final Project for NEUR189B Artificial and Biological Vision, taught by Yuqing Zhu.
+On testing emerging racial bias in facial emotion recognition models with demographically diverse and non-diverse datasets.